pestrela/music/traktor/README.md

   * comparison of HW and SW effects: [here](ddj_1000_traktor_mapping/Support%20files/Traktor%20mappings%20for%20DDJ%20Controllers%20-%20HW%20vs%20SW%20Effects.xlsx)
   * more info:  https://github.com/pestrela/music_scripts/tree/master/ddj/3%20Signal%20flows

+## Does (random DDJ controller) works with your mapping?
+Are the jogs good?

+Pioneer has **dozens** of controllers.
+I own 3x of them, so ONLY there the mappings are 100% tight:
+* DDJ-1000
+* DDJ-SZ
+* DDJ-SX2

+The other controllers [are compatible](../ddj/1%20MIDI%20codes) but there are always differences. **So for these please try the mapping in a shop/friend.**

+Sometimes I test other controllers myself; ONLY in this case I describe the results in the first page of the mapping manual.

+The jogs is exactly the same story, plus the [comments about MIDI jogs](#But-can-i-still-scratch-using-MIDI)

 # DJ collection converters
 ## What is the 26ms shift issue when converting cues/loops between softwares?